-“You probably picked up a crab or something.”
-Leela said, dismissing it too.
+“You probably picked up a crab,” Leela said, dismissing it too.

 Her attention soon drifted to the congregation of students nearby.
 Avery scanned the crowd over for anyone familiar.
-She’d gone to school with all of these students for years but she wasn’t exactly friends with any of them.
+She’d gone to school with all of these students for years, but she wasn’t exactly friends with any of them.
 Then, out of the mass of colorful faces, a familiar person surfaced.
 Avery groaned when she recognized it.
-Nathanial walked out, slicking back his black hair greaser style and wearing a sideways smirk.
-Nathanial, resident slacker, acted as the campus pretty boy.
+Nathan walked out, slicking back his black hair greaser style and wearing a sideways smirk.
+Nathan, resident slacker, acted as the campus pretty boy.
 Dressed to crisp perfection with big price tags, he flaunted his parents’ money more than not.

 “Isn’t it my favorite girl?”
-Nathanial maneuvered by Avery and right up to Leela’s side.
+Nathan maneuvered by Avery and right up to Leela’s side.

 On par, Avery’s friend lit up pink and fidgeted on her feet.